dabit3/amplify-photo-sharing-workshop/README.md

 > Choose GraphQL
 ```

-In the AppSync dasboard, click on __Queries__ to open the GraphiQL editor.
+In the AppSync dashboard, click on __Queries__ to open the GraphiQL editor.
 In the editor, create a new post with the following mutation:

 ```graphql
 mutation createPost {